 During this early phase the Muslim Institute published ground breaking work on science policy, economic development, social change, Islamic movements, and the future of Muslim civilisation.

 However, things changed dramatically after the Iranian revolution.
 The then Director, Dr Kalim Siddiqui, became a strong supporter of the Iranian revolution, leading to a spilt in the Institute.
 Many founding members left the Institute and it became a front for the Iranian Embassy in London.

-After the death of Dr Kalim Siddiqui in 1996, Dr Ghyasuddin Siddiqui, who was involved with the Institute from its early days, became the Director and re-established the Institute as an independent organisation.
+After the death of Dr Kalim Siddiqui in 1996, Dr Ghayasuddin Siddiqui, who was involved with the Institute from its early days, became the Director and re-established the Institute as an independent organisation.
 However, the Institute became entangled in a bitter dispute, over its independence and direction, between some of the trustees and the family of Kalim Siddiqui – a dispute that involved court cases and lasted almost a decade.
 The dispute was finally settled in 2008.

-During this period, the Institute established a number of important organisations that have played a significant part in shaping the British Muslim community – such as the Muslim Parliament, The Halal Food Authority, and Bait al-Mal al-Islami, which raised funds and supported young Muslim scholars and students.
+The Institute established a number of important organisations that have played a significant part in shaping the British Muslim community – such as the Muslim Parliament, The Halal Food Authority, and Bait al-Mal al-Islami, which raised funds and supported young Muslim scholars and students.
 The Institute also worked to highlight problems within the Muslim community such as forced marriages, domestic violence, and honour killings, and produced a Model Muslim Marriage Contract that gave equal rights to both partners.
 It even organised guided tours to ‘Islamic Britain’ with visits to London’s Guildhall, Leighton’s Arab Hall, Burton’s Mausoleum, Shah Jehan Mosque, Abdullah Quilliam Mosque and other sites.